justprateek/medic_bot/data/nlu/nlu-med.md

 - i am having blisters
 - i have blisters
 - the colour of my skin is becoming red
+- i think i have fungal infection
+- i am suffering from fungal infection
+- i have been recently suffering with fungal infection
+- feel like fungal infection
+- i got fungal infection

 <!-- harsha -->